amberedean/culinary-meanderings/lof-notes.md

-# Some notes from The Language of Food:
+# Notes from The Language of Food

 "Eatymology" - the language of food helps us to understand the interconnectedness of civilizations.